Application of a polynomial sieve: beyond separation of variables: Preliminaries on the sieve lemma

 \section{Preliminaries on the sieve lemma}

-In this section we gather together two preliminary steps: first, we prove the sieve inequality in Lemma \ref{lemma_sieve}; second, we formulate an equivalent nonsingularity condition in unweighted projective space.
+In this section we gather together two preliminary steps: first, we prove the sieve inequality in Lemma \ref{lemma_sieve}; for $m=1$ we provide an alternative proof, conditional on GRH.
+Second, we formulate an equivalent nonsingularity condition in unweighted projective space.
 We also make preliminary remarks on the sieving set.